MicrosoftDocs/memdocs/memdocs/intune/fundamentals/filters-device-properties.md

   - `(device.operatingSystemVersion -gt 10.0.22000.1000)`
   - `(device.operatingSystemVersion -le 10.0.22631.3235)`

-  For a list of supported operators, go to [operatingSystemVersion operators](#operatingsystemversion-operators) (in this article).
+  For a list of supported operators, go to [operatingSystemVersion supported operators](#operatingsystemversion-supported-operators) (in this article).

   This property applies to: